-For some people, the importance of evaluation is obvious.
+- For some people, the importance of evaluation is obvious.
 However, in some churches the evaluation process can easily give way to expedience ("We need more elders now!") or timidity cowers before strong personalities ("Who are you to judge my character?").
-If none of this is an issue with you, feel free to skip this section.

-Examples of testing or evaluation are not uncommon in Scripture (for example, see Heb 11:17, James 1:3, 1 Peter 1:7).
-Paul explicitly states concerning elders that a man's home behavior and leadership are under scrutiny (1 Tim 3:4-5).
-Evaluation is implicit in the entire list of elder qualifications-what good are these qualifications without evaluation?
-Certainly the individual elder or potential elder should evaluate himself, but we maintain that it is inherently required for the church to carefully evaluate each individual for the role.

-In Scripture, we see that deacons are to be first tested or evaluated before serving, so why would we not also want to test potential elders?
+If none of this is an issue with you, feel free to skip this section. - Examples of testing or evaluation are not uncommon in Scripture (for example, see Heb.
+11:17, James 1:3, 1 Peter 1:7).
+Paul explicitly states concerning elders that a man's home behavior and leadership are under scrutiny (1 Tim.
+3:4-5).
+Evaluation is implicit in the entire list of elder qualifications -what good are these qualifications without evaluation? - In Scripture, we see that deacons are to be first tested or evaluated before serving, so why would we not also want to test potential elders?

 These men must also first be tested; then let them serve as deacons if they are beyond reproach.
-(1 Tim 3:10)
+(1 Tim.
+3:10)

-If the Bible instructs us that all believers are subject to evaluation by and accountable to others, then elders and potential elders even more so:
+• If the Bible instructs us that all believers are subject to evaluation by and accountable to others, then elders and potential elders even more so:

 [If] anyone is caught in any trespass, you who are spiritual, restore such a one in a spirit of gentleness; each one looking to yourself, so that you too will not be tempted.
-(Gal 6:1)
+(Gal.
+6:1)

-If an existing elder is to be held accountable for his actions and behavior (with appropriate caveats), would it not be wise to rigorously evaluate potential elders ahead of time?
+• If an existing elder is to be held accountable for his actions and behavior (with appropriate caveats), would it not be wise to rigorously evaluate potential elders ahead of time?

 Do not receive an accusation against an elder except on the basis of two or three witnesses.
 Those who continue in sin, rebuke in the presence of all, so that the rest also will be fearful of sinning.
-(1 Tim 5:19-20)
+(1 Tim.
+5:19-20)

-We conclude that a potential elder should be assessed by others.
+- We conclude that a potential elder should be assessed by others.
 An unexamined life may lead to unacceptable leadership.
 The importance of competent, mature leadership in the church, for which Christ shed his blood, cannot be overstated.
-His people are precious to Him, and we dare not be slack in preparing or evaluating those who would become spiritual shepherds in the church.

-However, this evaluation is not just a screening process, but it can be an aid to spiritual growth.
-The process may uncover weaknesses and blind spots, helping the individual grow in character and competence.
-Practically speaking, we are blindest to our own weaknesses, and we all need the objective, loving feedback of those with more mature faith.
+His people are precious to him, and we dare not be slack in preparing or evaluating those who would become spiritual shepherds in the church. - However, this evaluation is not just a screening process; it can be an aid to spiritual growth.
+The process may uncover weaknesses and blind spots, helping the individual grow in character and competence. - Practically speaking, we are blindest to our own weaknesses, and we all need the objective, loving feedback of those with more mature faith.